 The term Caldicott refers to a review commissioned by the Chief Medical Officer.
 A review committee, under the chairmanship of Dame Fiona Caldicott, investigated ways in which patient information is used in the NHS.
 The review committee also made a number of recommendations aimed at improving the way the NHS handles and protects patient information.

-These are summarised by Seven Information Management Principles.
+These are summarised by Eight Information Management Principles:

 - Justify the purpose(s) of using confidential information.

-- Access should be on a strict need to know basis.
+- Access on a strict need to know basis.

 - Understand and comply with the law.

-- The duty to share can be as important as the duty to protect patient confidentiality.
+- The duty to share information for individual care is as important as the duty to protect patient confidentiality.